huabawa/Jalpc/_posts/2017-08-30-AWS-EC2,RDS, and S3 Autotagging-Tutorial.md

 8. Select Email for Protocol.
 Type in your email and click Create subscription.
 9. You will receive a subscription confirmation in a few minutes.
 Confirm it and then paste the topic arn into your lambda function.

 Congrats!
-You have now completed the Autotagging section.
+You have now completed the Autotagging tutorial.

 Summary of what we have just done: